 Do hyenas kill cheetahs?
 Yep!
 Hyenas kill cheetahs.
 They are one of the reasons why the population of cheetahs is decreasing.
 Hyenas kill the cheetahs when they have a chance to do so.
 They also steal every prey caught by the cheetahs.

-Hyenas are bullying the cheetahs by getting the cheetahs’ kills, and by attacking them.
-They try to show dominance over cheetahs every time they get in contact with each other.
-Cheetahs often run away from the hyenas because they are afraid to get bitten by their powerful jaws.
+Hyenas are bullying the cheetahs by getting the cheetahs’ kills and by attacking them.
+They try to show dominance over cheetahs every time they contact each other.
+Cheetahs often run away from the hyenas because they fear getting bitten by their powerful jaws.

 Hyenas do not only kill the cheetahs, but they also eat them.
-When a hyena sees a cheetah around, the hyena will most likely chase the cheetah and kill it to make it their food.
+When a hyena sees a cheetah around, it will most likely chase the cheetah and kill it to make it their food.
 Luckily, cheetahs are fast runners.
 They can escape the hyenas effortlessly.

-However, when both of them got into a one on one fight, with no running, cheetahs will lose.
-Like I have said above, the bodies of a cheetah and a hyena are different.
+However, cheetahs will lose when both of them get into a one-on-one fight, with no running.
+As I said above, the bodies of a cheetah and a hyena are different.
 Hyenas’ bodies are built to kill, while cheetahs’ bodies are built to run.

 Both of these animals have different strategies to hunt their prey.
 Hyenas will use their powerful bodies and jaws to kill their prey.
 They often hunt in groups, which is why it is effortless for them to take down prey.

 Even though cheetahs are fast runners, they are less aggressive than most dangerous wild animals.
 Cheetahs are also smart.
-This is why even though they have some strength deficiency, they can still take down their prey.
+This is why they can still take down their prey even though they have some strength deficiency.
 They use their head every time they hunt.

 Do Cheetahs Eat Hyenas?

-Cheetahs are fast animals that run like the speed of a Ferrari.
+Cheetahs are fast animals that run at the speed of a Ferrari.
 On the other hand, hyenas are ferocious and violent animals.
 Both of these animals have some anger issues with each other.
-They always see each other in the wild, which is why they often get into conflict.
+They always see each other in the wild, which is why they often conflict.
 If the hyenas can eat the cheetahs, can it happen vice versa?

 Do cheetahs eat hyenas?
 No!
 Cheetahs do not eat hyenas.
-Cheetahs avoid hyenas, and they don’t want to attempt to kill hyenas.
-Because their method of killing will be ineffective on animals with a thick neck like the hyenas.
-A hyena can effortlessly kill a cheetah, which is why cheetahs don’t risk attempting to attack the hyenas.
+Cheetahs avoid hyenas and don’t want to attempt to kill hyenas.
+Because their method of killing will be ineffective on animals with a thick necks like the hyenas, a hyena can effortlessly kill a cheetah, which is why cheetahs don’t risk attempting to attack the hyenas.

 Even lions do not eat hyenas.
-Lions only kill hyenas, but they certainly don’t eat them.
+Lions only kill hyenas but certainly don’t eat them.
 I think mammalian carnivores do not eat other mammalian carnivores.
 Why?
 Because all of these mammalian carnivores have an unhealthy diet compared to the herbivores, which are the usual prey of the carnivore animals.

 The favorite food of cheetahs is the antelopes.
-They like to eat animals that are smaller, less aggressive, and vulnerable.
-Aside from antelopes, cheetahs also eat springbok, steenbok, impala, gazelles.
-They also sometimes eat the offsprings of larger animals.
+They like to eat smaller, less aggressive, and vulnerable animals.
+Aside from antelopes, cheetahs also eat springbok, steenbok, impala, and gazelles.
+They also sometimes eat the offspring of larger animals.

 Can A Cheetah Beat A Hyena?

 In the wild, competition is usual.
-There is one exciting competition, and that is the competition between a cheetah and hyena.
-Like I have said above, hyenas are much stronger than cheetahs.
-However, is there any chance that a cheetah beat a hyena?
+There is one exciting competition, and that is the competition between a cheetah and a hyena.
+As I have said above, hyenas are much stronger than cheetahs.
+However, is there any chance that a cheetah beats a hyena?

 Can a cheetah beat a hyena?
 Possibly but difficult.
-There is a chance that a cheetah beats a hyena on one on one, but it will be hard.
+There is a chance that a cheetah will beat a hyena one-on-one, but it will be hard.
 When it comes to bite force, the cheetahs lose.
 The cheetahs need to avoid a 1000 psi bite force, while the hyenas need to avoid a 400 psi bite force and some sharp claws.

 Who Is Faster?
 Hyenas Or Cheetahs?

 When it comes to speed, of course, cheetahs win.
-Hyenas are not fast sprinters as the cheetahs do.
+Hyenas are not fast sprinters as cheetahs do.
 However, hyenas have different skills, and that is their powerful bite.
 Hyenas can effortlessly kill a cheetah using their powerful jaw.
-While the cheetahs can flee away quickly when they encounter a hyena.
+At the same time, the cheetahs can flee away quickly when they encounter a hyena.